10often/github-repo/README.md

 ## Start the app

-To start the development server run `nx serve github-repo`.
+To start the development server run `npm start`.
 Open your browser and navigate to http://localhost:4200/.
-Happy coding!

 ## Generate code